Skip to main content

 • Unreasonable conduct in litigation

-• Use of an improper standard in denying claim
+• Use of an improper standard in denying a claim

 • Arbitrary or unreasonable demands for proof of loss

-• Abusive and coercive tactics to settle claim
+• Abusive and coercive tactics to settle a claim or buyout

-• Failing to thoroughly investigate a claim in accordance with company's procedures or investigate within a timely manner (varies from state to state)
+• Adjusters failing to investigate a claim per the company’s procedures or in a timely manner

 • Failing to maintain adequate investigative procedures

-An insurance company that is found to have acted in bad faith may be liable for damages far in excess of the policy limits.
+An insurance company that acted in bad faith may be liable for damages far exceeding the policy limits.
 The types of damages you may seek in a bad faith claim differ from state to state.
-They can include:

-Get Legal Help Today with Your Disability Claim
+Get Help From an Insurance Lawyer For Your Disability Claim

-A qualified disability insurance law attorney can help you better understand bad faith in the context of disability insurance and the requirements necessary to prove your claim.
+disability insurance law attorney can help claimants understand bad faith in the context of disability insurance.
+They can help you with the requirements necessary to prove your legitimate claim.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help